 Will I receive credit for Spanish classes if I take the online placement exam?

 Taking the online placement exam will not grant you any units, boost your GPA or exempt you from any major requirements.
 It is merely a tool offered to students who want to know what class to enroll in relative to their proficiency and for students who would like to test out of the foreign language graduation requirement (it is the first step in the process, see written and oral exams information above).

 May I review my written exam?

 Exams are graded on a pass/no pass basis and will not be returned.
-The intent of the exam is not instructional (from which to learn) but rather to determine wether proficiency has been demonstrated in written communication for the intent of testing out of the foreign language requirement.
+The intent of the exam is not instructional (from which to learn) but rather to determine whether proficiency has been demonstrated for the intent of testing out of the foreign language requirement.